KesavaRamaSanjeev/todo-app-mern/README.md

 # Modern Todo List Application

-A beautiful and modern Todo List application built with the MERN stack (MongoDB, Express.js, React, Node.js) featuring a dark mode UI with glassmorphism effects.
+A beautiful and modern Todo List application built  with reactjs   featuring a dark mode UI with glassmorphism effects.

 ## Features